AndreaHobby/CKD-Prediction/README.md

 <a name="References"/>

 ## References
-Kidney Disease Statistics for the United States (no date) National Institute of Diabetes and Digestive and Kidney Diseases.
+Kidney Disease Statistics for the United States.
+National Institute of Diabetes and Digestive and Kidney Diseases.
 U.S. Department of Health and Human Services.
 Available at: https://www.niddk.nih.gov/health-information/health-statistics/kidney-disease (Accessed: February 22, 2023).

 <a name="repo"/>